 If you want to choose from a variety of sizes for your dog grass pad, PetSafe comes in three: 17″x21″, 24″x24″, and 33″x33″ (the largest out there!).
 Their collection tray sports an innovative angle in the base, ensuring the liquids flow down and away from the synthetic grass on the top.
 Every purchase includes a sample of their Wee Sponge, a pad that absorbs and converts liquids into solids, making them easier to dispose of.
 The Sponge fits perfectly into the collection tray (though you have to buy them separately).

 Downsides?
 This dog grass pad runs a little more expensive than the others.
-It’s also a higher step up than most, which may not work for dogs with shorter legs or arthritis.
-And while you get a variety of sizes, if your dog’s on the heavier side, the base may not hold up to the increased weight.
+It’s also a higher step-up than most, which may not work for dogs with shorter legs or arthritis.
+And while you get a variety of sizes, the base may not hold up to the increased weight if your dog’s on the heavier side.

 Pups in the City